zhenglinpan/AniLines-Anime-Lineart-Extractor/README.md

 ![Teaser](./assets/gifs/teaser.gif)
 *©Oniichan wa Oshimai!*

-⭐ **AniLines** is a simple tool to extract lineart from anime images.
+⭐ **AniLines** is a simple tool to extract lineart from anime images and videos.

 ## Contents
 - [Features](#features)